sjpbailey/udi-poly-ami-nem-python-master/README.md

 ##### User Provided

-* Enter your admin user name, password and IP address for the ISY controller
+* nem_oncor: Input your Meter type, 1000 for Landis+Gyr, 10000 for Oncor Meters
 * Save and restart the NodeServer